We may earn revenue from the products available on this page and participate in affiliate programs. Learn more

 Maven CS.1S Spotting Scope

 Maven’s CS.1S spotting scope in 15-45X65 magnification is super handy for scouting new areas from the truck before hiking in on foot.
 That’s because—as opposed to an angled scope—the CS.1S’s in-line design works seamlessly when mounted to your vehicle’s driver or passenger side window.
 With the right tri-pod, though, I've found this scope to be equally handy out in the field, and it takes up less room in my pack than a bulkier angled version.
-It’s got the same glass that made Maven’s “C series” binos famous, and compared to other spotters, the price point is downright cheap. —Travis Hall, Associate Editor
+It’s got the same glass that made Maven’s “C series” binos famous, and compared to other spotters, the price point is downright cheap. —T.H.

 Helle Nipa Folding Knife

 Any decent knife makes a good gift.
 Even if your outdoorsy loved one already has one, or three, they’d probably like another.
 But you know what makes a great gift?
 A knife from Helle.
 This Norwegian company crafts heirloom-quality fixed blades and folders using a proprietary high-carbon-and-stainless layered steel with curly birch handles shaped and finished by hand.
 My favorite is the Nipa, a lock-back folder that’s just big enough for deer and not too big for birds and small game.
 It locks up like a safe, comes scary sharp and is a breeze to keep that way, and practically disappears in a pocket while you’re hunting.
 It also happens to be a thing of beauty, which is a joy forever.
-So, your loved one will never stop thanking you. —DH
+So, your loved one will never stop thanking you. —D.H.

 Zamberlan Sawtooth Boots

 I usually switch over to my Sawtooth boots in early November when the temperatures drop well below freezing.
 This year, I wore my Sawtooth's on a late-season backcountry mule deer hunt in Colorado's Rocky Mountains.
 My feet were comfortable throughout the entire week, even after hiking over 30 miles and packing two bucks off the top of a mountain.
 The aggressive tread and 11-inch leather uppers help prevent you from rolling an ankle in rugged terrain.
 The boots are also fully waterproof and haven enough insulation to stay warm into single digits.
-Most important, my feet never blistered over the course of seven straight days of hunting, and that's something I can't say for most other hunting boots I've worn in the past. —RC
+Most important, my feet never blistered over the course of seven straight days of hunting, and that's something I can't say for most other hunting boots I've worn in the past. —R.C.

 Muck Boots Muckster

 Hunters and anglers can be tough to buy for.
 When it comes to the more technical equipment—reels, bows, lures, loads—they often want to do their own shopping.
 So, if what you need is a good, general, can’t-go-wrong gift idea for the outdoorsy person in your life, get them the original perfect camp shoes (assuming they don’t already them).
-My wife got me a pair Muck Boots Mucksters years ago, and I have basically lived in them ever since.
+My wife got me a pair of Muck Boots Mucksters years ago, and I have basically lived in them ever since.
 Made of neoprene and rubber, they are comfortable and waterproof, slip on and off, and last a surprisingly long time.
-Bonus for you: They’re very affordable—although your giftee doesn’t need to know that. —DH
+Bonus for you: They’re very affordable—although your giftee doesn’t need to know that. —D.H.